skip navigation

 Game BallsThe host team will provide two quality game balls at each court.
 Game balls must be an official women's (28.5") leather ball of the best quality possible, properly inflated, for all girls games and for 6th, 5th and 4th grade boys games; game balls for 7th and 8th grade boys games must be an official men's (30.0") leather ball of the best quality possible, properly inflated.

 No people other than the clock operator and official scorer will be allowed to sit at or near the scorer's table during the game.
-Hosts will instruct both individuals at the scorer's table that they cannot engage in any activity which would suggest that they are in any way partial to one team or the other.
-A coach has the right to insist that an individual be removed from the scorer's table if such conduct exists.
-That right is not limited to games in which the home team is playing.
+Hosts will instruct both individuals at the scorer's table not to engage in activities which suggest they are partial to one team or the other.
 See Attachment #7 for a checklist of responsibilities which each clock operator and scorekeeper should review and comprehend prior to working a Great Northwest basketball meet.

 Meet Results Summary.
 Each host team will prepare a summary of the game time, participants, locations and results of each game.
-This summary will be conspicuously displayed at each gym location on poster board large enough to be easily read from a distance (i.e., significantly bigger than 8½" x 11").
-Where the two gyms being used at a given meet are in two different buildings, a summary must be posted at each.
-Where the two gyms being used are in the same building, two summaries must be used in those situations where posting only one summary would make it substantially more inconvenient for attendees in one gym to view the results than in the other.
-The summary must be formatted identical to the schedule posted on the League's website.
+This summary will be displayed at each location on poster board large enough to be easily read from a distance (i.e., significantly bigger than 8½" x 11").
+Where the two courts being used at a given meet are in two different buildings, a summary must be posted at each.
+The summary must be formatted like the schedule posted on the League's website.
 See Rule B-10 to see how tie breaker points are calculated.
 Some examples are shown below:

 Option 1 – Eight Team Meet